Emergency and Customer Communications

 Our Core Values

-- Professionalism: We exhibit conscientious, courteous, and businesslike behavior in the workplace and conform to the highest ethical and technical standards of our profession.
+We exhibit conscientious, courteous, and businesslike behavior in the workplace and conform to our profession's highest ethical and technical standards.

-- Respect: We treat all persons, including our co-workers and residents during their time of need, in a fair, in an impartial, unbiased, dignified and courteous manner, with respect for individual differences and ethnic and cultural diversity.
+We treat all persons, including our co-workers and residents, during their time of need in a fair, impartial, unbiased, dignified, and courteous manner, with respect for individual differences and ethnic and cultural diversity.

-- Pride: We take great pride in our skills, our fellow co-workers, our organization and in our commitment to public service.
+We take great pride in our skills, our fellow co-workers, our organization, and our commitment to public service.

-- Accountability: We hold ourselves accountable for our actions and we are accountable to the community for all that we do.
+We hold ourselves accountable for our actions, and we are accountable to the community for all that we do.

 Technical and Operational Assessment and Pandemic Operations